jj-tsao/rag-movie-recommender-app/README.md

 ---

-## 🧠 Architecture - Agentic Workflow and Recommendation Pipeline
+## Architecture - Agentic Workflow and Recommendation Pipeline

-At runtime, Reelix is a **three-agent system** (Orchestrator → Curator → Explanation) with a sophisticated recommendation engine:
+At runtime, Reelix is a **four-agent system** (Orchestrator → Curator → Reflection → Explanation) with a sophisticated recommendation engine:

 ```text
   Taste Signals ─▶ Taste Vector ───┐